 There are four main categories when it comes to dandelion killers.
 Each category can work well for your needs, but some work better for large dandelion infestations.
 The four main types are:

-- Selective – Selective herbicides are the ones that are most popular in the best dandelion killer family.
+- Selective – Selective herbicides are the ones that are most popular in the dandelion killer family.
 They target broadleaf weeds while leaving the grass alone.
 You do want to be careful because some will kill southern grass species, and you shouldn’t use it around edibles.

 - Organic – Organic herbicides are a good choice for low-level dandelion infestations.
 They’re not as powerful as chemical-based herbicides, and this can limit their ability to work.
 However, they’re generally safe for use around your children or pets.